-Those who wish to promote total abstinence seem to make all of the positive references to wine relate to grape juice and all the negative ones refer to the fermented kind.
-However, as the Bible shows, it is consistent in its references to wine as having an alcohol content.
+Those who wish to promote total abstinence seem to twist wine's positive references to refer to juice, and all the negative references refer to juice of the fermented kind.
+The Bible, however, is consistent in its references to wine as having an alcohol content.

 Like food and so many other things in the Bible, the issue of alcohol is not one of total prohibition but rather of moderation.
 The apostle Paul, concerned about the health of his close friend and evangelist Timothy, told him to stop drinking just water and begin to partake of some wine 'for you stomach's sake' and for the sake of his illnesses (1Timothy 5:23).
 Paul promoted a balance approach to alcohol and other things in life (Philippians 4:5).